 Enhancing technological maturity in maritime supply chains

-DMTC is working with Defence, industry and research institutions to deliver breakthroughs and innovations in manufacturing, to develop and integrate new cost-effective technology and to enhance skills across supply chains.
+These stakeholders are working with DMTC to deliver breakthroughs and innovations in manufacturing, to develop and integrate new cost-effective technology and to enhance skills and capacity across Australian supply chains.